View full guide »

 Registered trademarks enjoy a 10-year term renewable upon payment of a fee that is based on the number of classes of goods and services listed in the registration.
 No proof or declaration of continuing use is required.

-Nevertheless, registered trademarks are liable to be expunged from the register after an initial grace period if - after a request to show use by the registrar or any other interested party - the trademark owner cannot show that the trademark has been "used" (for the purposes of the Trademarks Act) during the previous three years.
+Nevertheless, registered trademarks are liable to be expunged from the register after an initial grace period if - after a request to show use by the registrar - the trademark owner cannot show that the trademark has been used during the previous three years.

 d.
 Assignment and licensing of trademarks